WJLP

 WJLP (channel 33) is a television station licensed to Middletown Township, New Jersey, United States, broadcasting the classic television network MeTV to the New York City area.
-It is owned and operated by network parent Weigel Broadcasting alongside Bridgeport, Connecticut–licensed MeTV Plus station WZME (channel 43) and Story Television outlet WNWT-LD (channel 37, officially a low-power station, operating under a channel sharing arrangement with WJLP).
+It is owned by Weigel Broadcasting alongside Story Television outlets WZME (channel 43) and WNWT-LD (channel 37, officially a low-power station, operating under a channel sharing arrangement with WJLP).
 WJLP and WNWT-LD share studios in Freehold Township, New Jersey, and transmitter facilities at One World Trade Center in Lower Manhattan.

 History

 Origins in Ely, Nevada (2001–2014)

 Founded in 1998 by Harris Broadcasting, the station went on the air two and a half years later.
 The station was originally located in Ely, Nevada and signed on July 9, 2001, as KBJN, a satellite of KVBC (now KSNV), the NBC affiliate in Las Vegas.
 Harris Broadcasting soon sold it to KVBC owner Valley Broadcasting Company.
 The call letters were changed to KVNV on November 15, 2005.

 On July 1, 2008, Valley Broadcasting filed an application with the Federal Communications Commission (FCC) to sell KVNV to PMCM TV, LLC (which owns six Jersey Shore radio stations in Monmouth and Ocean counties as Press Communications, LLC).
 The sale was approved on September 17, 2008, and was consummated on November 12, 2008; soon afterward, the station was relaunched as Intelliweather 3, carrying looping weather conditions and a news ticker.
 KVNV affiliated with My Family TV in October 2009.
 During 2012, the station began to expand its local programming, including a local weekend public affairs program and a locally produced children's program (to comply with the FCC's E/I regulations).
 KVNV also began to simulcast the noon and 6 p.m. newscasts of former sister station KRNV-DT in Reno, and added the statewide political show Nevada's Eye on Washington.